artmasa/artmasa.github.io/_posts/2024-03-03-functions-policy-based-auth-for-functions-v4-in-proc-and-isolated.md

 - #### Extensibility
   I'm working on allowing the definition of authorzation for functions without relying solely attributes.
 This will envolve exposing interfaces for greater flexibility.

-- #### Code generators
+- #### Source generators
   Generating code based on how classes and functions are decorated and remove need for reflection to consume the authorization metadata.
-Having code generators will optimize function startup time by avoiding runtime reflection operations.
+Having source generators will optimize function startup time by avoiding runtime reflection operations.
   > It's important to note that the module currently performs JIT metadata generation only the first time a function is invoked.

 Feel free to share your thoughts in the comments, and don't hesitate to open any issues in the project's [repository](https://github.com/dark-loop/functions-authorize).
 Your feedback is valuable!